Skip to main content

 This topic includes the information on the following adjustments:

-The default shared memory limit (shmmax) on Linux platforms is 32 MB.
-This value is too small for InterSystems IRIS, but it can be changed in the proc file system without a restart.
-The new memory limit remains in effect until you restart the Red Hat Linux system.
+You can change these parameters in the proc file system without a restart.
+The new memory limits remain in effect until you restart the Red Hat Linux system.

 You can put this command into a startup script.